stacks-network/docs/_org/explore.md

   </tr>
 </table>

 Users like investors or application users typically don't need to use an explorer.
-However, there are a few interesting things to do if you are an investor or user or both.
+However, there are a few interesting things to do if you are a token holder or user or both.

 ## Explorer the Explorer

 An easy thing to explore is an identity.
 If you created an identity through the Blockstack Browser, you can explore that identity.
 Identities that you create through the browser are free if you create them in the Blockstack namespace.

 What is a namespace?
-Well, think of it a bit like an email address, you can get an email address on your own suffix `yourname@myuniquename.com` or you can get email with a service type suffix such as `yahoo` or `msn` or `gmail`.
+Well, think of it a bit like an email address, you can get an email address on your own suffix `yourname@myuniquename.com`, or you can get email with a service type suffix such as `yahoo` or `msn` or `gmail`.
 Blockstack identity behaves like this service type suffix.
 So, there is only one `moxigirl.id.blockstack` but someone else can be `moxiegirl2.id.blockstack`.
 You can see this in action yourself with the explorer, by doing the following:

 1. Open the explorer.